 Los Angeles Construction Litigation Attorney

-Put Over 40 Years of Experience to Work for You
+Over 40 Years of Experience to Combat Complex Construction Cases

 At the Law Office of Steven R. Lovett, we have handled hundreds of complex construction law cases for clients throughout Southern California.
 Los Angeles construction law attorney Steven Lovett has 40 years of experience providing advice and dedicated representation to contractors, subcontractors, property owners, architects, engineers, design professionals, and other parties involved in construction law disputes.

-We offer cost-effective but high-quality representation, combining our knowledge and skills with our clients' insight into their unique construction law situations.
-Whether your issue involves contract law or construction litigation/arbitration, contact a Los Angeles construction attorney.
+Our contractor dispute lawyer offers cost-effective but high-quality representation, combining our knowledge and skills with our clients' insight into their unique construction law situations.
+Whether your issue involves contract law or construction litigation/arbitration, contact a Los Angeles construction law attorney.

 PREVENTIVE LAW: PREVENTING CONSTRUCTION LITIGATION